Higher wind speed flushes out pollution in Delhi | Science-Environment

 The weather office has predicted strong surface winds that will help clear out pollutants in the city's air on Saturday.

-Experts said the air quality degraded to severe in Delhi-NCR due to unfavorable weather conditions – calm winds, low temperature, and low mixing height – and a poisonous cocktail of emissions from firecrackers, stubble burning, and local sources.
+Experts said the air quality degraded to severe in Delhi-NCR due to unfavourable weather conditions calm winds, low temperature and low mixing height and a poisonous cocktail of emissions from firecrackers, stubble burning and local sources.

 The Ministry of Earth Sciences' air quality forecast agency, SAFAR, stated that stubble burning accounted for 36 percent of Delhi's PM2.5 on Friday, the highest in this season so far.